 What to do in the Interim

-So, go through these three principles of the appropriate and application dates to see when this becomes due, and then the valuation process of the rent amount being agreed.
+So, go through these three principles of the appropriate and application dates to see when this becomes due, and then the valuation process of the agreed-upon rent amount.

-In the end, it may not be worth the hassle and cost of going through the formal route with solicitors and court application, and you can agree to something sensible; but still worth a sanity-check in the meantime.
+In the end, it may not be worth the hassle and cost of going through the formal route with solicitors and court applications, and you can agree to something sensible but still worth sanity check in the meantime.

 Need More Help?